topobyte/shapefile4j/README.md

 There's the library `org.geotools:gt-shapefile` which can be used for working with shapefiles.
 If you don't want to pull in 12Mb of transitive dependencies but rather work with a rather small library of a few dozen kB in size, this library could be a better choice.
+This library has a bunch of dependencies itself, but they accumulate to roughly 2Mb in size.